-Having driven his herd of cattle from Wyoming to Seattle and eluded arrest for murder when he takes them by steamer to Skagway, self centred loner Jeff Webster (James Stewart - The Glenn Miller Story) is not too happy when self appointed Skagway lawman Gannon (John McIntire - War Arrow) decides to confiscate them for a minor crime.
+Having driven his herd of cattle from Wyoming to Seattle and eluded arrest for murder when he takes them by steamer to Skagway, self centred loner Jeff Webster (James Stewart - The Glenn Miller Story) is not too happy when self appointed Skagway lawman Gannon (John McIntire - Apache) decides to confiscate them for a minor crime.
 But whilst helping Ronda Castle (Ruth Roman - Blowing Wild) travel across the border from Skagway to Dawson he decides to steal them back so he can sell them on.
 In Dawson and having sold his cattle to the highest bidder, Jeff decides to have a go at gold prospecting turning his back on the lawlessness which is starting to ruin the mining town of Dawson, that is until trouble lands on his doorstep.

-On face value "The Far Country" does appear to be just another western, almost immediately we meet the central figure of Jeff Webster your archetype loner who travels around the country doing what it takes to basically look after number one.
+On face value "The Far Country" initially appears to be just another western, almost immediately we meet the central figure of Jeff Webster your archetype loner who travels around the country doing what it takes to basically look after number one.
 And what follows could be deemed as a series of western cliche's where we get a few gunfights, a bit of romance and a storyline which twists its way along till the big climax, the big shoot out.
 As such you would say that "The Far Country" on face value is entertaining but generic.

 And this examination, this study of character is brilliantly worked by Mann.
-The scene in the Skagway bar where self-made lawman Gannon decides that he is going to have Jeff's cattle speaks words as Jeff smirks half in admiration at how self centred Gannon is, knowing that he would have done something similar.
+The scene in the Skagway bar where self-made lawman Gannon decides that he is going to have Jeff's cattle speaks volumes as Jeff smirks half in admiration at how self centred Gannon is, knowing that he would have done something similar.
 And this study builds up as when having reached Dawson and stolen his cattle back Jeff doesn't sell them to the neediest but callously sells them to whoever bids the most.

 What makes this all rather interesting is that as already mentioned Hollywood's nice guy, James Stewart is cast as Jeff and you are sure that there will come a time when Jeff comes good and does something for others rather than just himself.
 But Anthony Mann toys with you, knowing that this is expected and makes you start to doubt whether there is a slice of goodness in Jeff at all.
 And having been cast as such a self centred character James Stewart delivers a wonderful performance, not over doing the evilness of his character but making it very clear of his single minded, self centred ethos which he lives and survives buy.
 It's demonstrated in a scene where Jeff shoots someone, he's not interested because his reasoning is that he shot him because he was being shot at, who he shot didn't matter.